 Response:

-Yes, the reviewer is correct about the meaning of the dashed vertical arrow.
+Yes, it does indicate locations of zbio.
 We added this to the caption of Figure 3.
-We hope, Figure 3 may help some to understand the bioturbation boundary problem and also illustrate the occurrence of integration constants and ODE solutions for the different sediment layers.
+However, we strongly believe that Figure 3 illustrates the bioturbation boundary problem in an efficient way and also highlights the integration constants and ODE solutions for the different sediment layers.

 New caption: